 — 👑Agbero with the love (@MakswehlO) August 23, 2019

-His family has decided to bury him in Cameroon, his home country, where he can rest in peace with family, not in a land where he had spent his youth chasing his dreams of being a superstar.
-And while at it, he had also created a family here.
-Not one of blood but one of shared struggles, values and experiences.
+His family has decided to bury him in his home country, Cameroon where he can rest in peace with family, not in a land where he had spent his youth chasing his dreams of being a superstar.
+In his quest, he had also created a family here.
+Not one bonded by blood though, but one of shared struggles, values and experiences.
 The money raised was partly used to settle Cameey’s hospital bills and the rest expended to his family.

 Nonso assures me that the EP is eventually going to be released although he isn’t exactly sure when.
-For now, family and friends are all focused on the burial rites and when that is over with, they’d have to make key decisions as regards of the project and its release.
-One of which is the proposed title of the project, as some feel that it should be reworked into something more befitting for Cameey’s legacy, while others maintain that the original title is left exactly the way Cameey wanted it.
+For now, family and friends are all focused on the burial rites.
+Maybe when that’s over, they’d be able to come to conclusions on the release of the project.
+Another thing to be decided is the proposed title of the project.
+Some feel that it should be reworked into something more befitting for Cameey’s legacy, while others maintain that the original title is left exactly the way Cameey wanted it.

-Regardless of what is eventually decided, the posthumous project will always be cherished for what it truly represents: Cameey’s last gift to us.
+But regardless of what is eventually decided, the posthumous EP will always be cherished for what it truly is; Cameey’s last gift to us.